Help for 20-Something Young Men in Atlanta.

 Level 1 Crisis management – the goals are 1) stabilization of the individual and 2) to address the “urgencies” in a person’s life.
 Level 2 Psychodynamic and psychoanalytical therapy – the tasks are to 1) explore your development history, 2) identify unconscious past emotional wounds, 3) do Shadow work through the Hero’s Journey 4) do inner child work, 5) identify your narrative, 6) raise consciousness of your underlying unconscious thought patterns, 7) connect with your emotions, 8) and foster emotional healing through several stages and techniques, Level 3 Evidence-based Cognitive Behavioral Therapy “Change your thoughts, change your life” is the focus of CBT.
 Working with the mechanics of what you think, how you think, what you believe, and changing your habitual thought patterns into healthier ways of thinking.
 Level 4 Life Coaching – learning life skills (e.g., self-care, relationships, etc.), college academic coaching, career coaching, leadership, and social coaching.
 Life Coaching helps to increase self-mastery.
 Level 5 Executive Psychological Coaching – navigating work relationships aimed at increasing your overall effectiveness in your position.

-Daniel David has successfully worked with young men from all walks of life for more than 30 years.
-He started out working with New York City street gang members for nearly 20 years before becoming a licensed therapist and then specializing in helping young men, millennials and Gen Z, to find direction and purpose in their lives.
+Daniel P. David has successfully worked with young men from all walks of life for more than 30 years.
+He started out working with New York City street gang members for nearly 20 years before becoming a licensed therapist and then specializing in helping young men, millennials, and Gen Z, to find direction and purpose in their lives.
 He also works alongside young men to help them build confidence, overcome depression, anxiety, and/or substance abuse.

 Professional History and Training

 Dr. David draws from his years of real-world experiences outside of the consultation room.
 After leaving the business and corporate finance world (Bear Stearns, Inc.) as a young man, he became an experienced community leader.
-He ran a nonprofit agency and outreach to street gangs in New York City as its executive director.
+He ran a nonprofit agency and outreach to at-risk youths in street gangs in New York City as its executive director.
 He raised nearly a million dollars for various community programs through his business relationships in New York City.

 His community leadership was recognized by the New York City Mayor's office as well as the New York State Governor's office and NY State Senators.
 He also has international experience living and working abroad on projects in S. Korea, Senegal (Africa), and in England.
 He worked for two British government agencies in London and Oxfordshire that aided refugee asylum seekers and disadvantaged populations.